Happy May! This is really a busy time of year for us, hence the delay sharing our April updates about what unschooling looked like in our family.

 - African Folk and Fairy Tales

-- Election College – I found this great podcast because Sarah has been so interested in the election process.
+- Election College – I found this great podcast because Ashar has been so interested in the election process.
 We’ve had a great time and great conversations from listening to it!

 - Ulysses S. Grant (Signature Series biography) – Somehow, from reading the first couple of paragraphs of this, we ended up down a huge rabbit trail about the full titles of Prince Charles and the Queen of England and various popes, as well as what Aaron Burr did, and why people don’t always remember the names of vice presidents like Schuyler Colfax.
 Picking this up came from the massive post on learning from biogoraphies that we all worked together on.

-- Strong – Sarah heard about this new show on Instagram and we have all gotten into watching it!
+- Strong – Ashar heard about this new show on Instagram and we have all gotten into watching it!
 It’s a great health and fitness show.

 - The A Team

-- Safety Last! – Chris has gotten Sarah interested in watching old silent films, including this one.
+- Safety Last! – Chris has gotten Ashar interested in watching old silent films, including this one.

 - Avengers: Age of Ultron

-- Deal or No Deal and Family Feud – Sarah and Mom will watch the Game Show Network for a long time if these are on!
+- Deal or No Deal and Family Feud – Ashar and Mom will watch the Game Show Network for a long time if these are on!

 - Iron Man 2 and Iron Man 3